freeverseio/crypto-soccer/relay/README.md

     }
 }
 ```
-account is what we will use to communicate with the server from now on.
+Account is what we will use to communicate with the server from now on.
 That is
 ```
 0x82973f0ceed111576c508bcd999c92c9e83e49f0
 ```

-Once we have created a wallet, we need to register it with the server:
+Once a wallet has been created, register it with the server:
 ```http
 http://localhost:8888/relay/v1/0x82973f0ceed111576c508bcd999c92c9e83e49f0
 ```